 Need more than just storage for your books?
 We've got all your storage needs covered over on our hub page.

 Want a streamlined, laid back look for your rooms?
-Take a leaf out of those devilishly clever Scandinavians and choose book shelves that will blend with your existing interior rather than making a dominant style statement on your walls.
+Take a leaf out of those devilishly clever Scandinavians and choose book storage that will blend with your existing interior rather than making a dominant style statement on your walls.
 Plenty of matching, pale-coloured books to display alongside pretty artwork and objets?
 All the better.

 The Classic Shelving (opens in new tab) range from Elfa can't be beaten for combining unobtrusive style with function.
 Available from A Place For Everything.